Healthy Homes Assessment Papakowhai

 Fines for Failing to Comply

-As of 1st July 2021, once a new or renewed contract is signed on a Papakowhai rental property, all Healthy Homes compliance work need to be completed within 90 days.
+From the 1st of July in 2021, once a new or renewed contract is signed on a Papakowhai rental property, all Healthy Homes compliance items need to be done inside of 90 days.

-As of 1st July 2021, once a new or renewed contract is signed on a Papakowhai rental property, all Healthy Homes compliance work must be done inside of 90 days.
+As of 1st July 2021, when a new, renewed or varied tenancy is signed on the Papakowhai rental property, all Healthy Homes compliance work must be finished by the end of 90 days.

-Failure to meet each of Healthy Homes Standards by the end of the expected timeframe can result in an amount of $7200.
-In addition, if the current Healthy Homes Statement of Compliance isn’t incorporated in an updated, renewed, or revised tenancy agreement it could result in an additional penalty or infringement fee.
+Failure to meet any of the Healthy Homes Standards by the end of the anticipated timeframe could result in the possibility of a fine up to $7200.
+Additionally, if a currently-in place Healthy Homes Statement of Compliance is not incorporated within the new, renewed or revised tenancy agreement, it could result in additional penalties or an infringement fee.

-Every tenant is entitled to request information about the Healthy Homes Standard and how they relate to the building they reside in.
-If the landlord or property manager fails to supply the necessary information within 21 days of getting the notice, the tenant will receive an infringement letter and be fined up to $750.
+Anyone can request details regarding the Healthy Homes Standard and how they relate to the building they are living in.
+If the landlord or property manager does not provide the information requested within 21 days of getting the notice, the tenant could be issued an infringement notice and be fined upto $750.

-Furthermore, there’s also a fine of as much as $900 for property owners or property managers who provide a false or inaccurate Healthy Homes Statement of Compliance or other information.
-The person liable to pay this fine is the one who is listed on the tenancy contract as the person who is letting the property, so it could be the name of the landlord as well as the property management company.
+Furthermore, there’s also a penalty of as much as $900 for landlords or property managers who have provided a false or inaccurate Healthy Homes Statement of Compliance or information.
+The person who is responsible for this fine is the one who is named on the tenancy contract as the person who is letting the property which could be the name of the landlord as well as the property management company.

-The information contained in the Compliance Statement needs to be correct when the tenancy contract is executed, and it should be maintained throughout the tenancy as any related work is completed.
+All information in the Compliance Statement needs to be accurate before the tenancy agreement can be executed, and it is updated through the tenancy period as associated work has been completed.

-It is also crucial to keep in mind that a landlord who manage several rental properties can face even higher fines for non-compliance.
-The harshest penalties are given for serious breaches, and landlords with more than six properties could receive fines of up to $50,000 and as high as $100,000 in the case of hearing claims.
+It is also crucial to keep in mind that landlords with several rental properties can face even higher fines for non-compliance.
+The most severe penalties are handed down only for serious breaches, and landlords with more than six properties could receive fines of up to $50,000, and even as high as $100,000 in hearing claims.

 Healthy homes are important

-Around 1 in 3 households rent the property in New Zealand and Papakowhai, and research shows us that these rental houses are more likely to be older, colder, are not as efficient heating, and generally tend to be lower quality than homes that are owned by the owner.
+One in three households rent from New Zealand and Papakowhai, and research has shown that these rental houses are more likely to be older, colder, are not as efficient heating, and generally tend to be of poorer quality than the houses of owners.

-The improvement in the standard of Papakowhai rental property can allow tenants to experience better mental and physical health as well as lessen disruptions to their work, education and daily life due to illness.
-Your investment is also secured from mildew, mould and damp-related damage, which completed jobs in less maintenance costs in the long run.
+The improvement in the quality of Papakowhai rental property will allow tenants to enjoy improved mental and physical health, and lessen the disruptions to their work, education and daily life due to illnesses.
+Your investment will be protected from mould, mildew and damp-related damage, which completed jobs in lower maintenance costs over the long term.

-The Healthy Homes Standards are a list of specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, as well Draught-stopping within Papakowhai rental properties.
+The Healthy Homes Standards are a list of the specific and minimum standards for heating, insulation Ventilation, Moisture ingress and Drainage, as well as Draught stopping within Papakowhai rental properties.

-Get started now and contact us about receiving a Papakowhai Healthy Home assessment on your rental property now.
+Contact us now to discuss getting a Papakowhai Healthy Home assessment on your rental property today.

 healthy homes assessment compliance